-They are more than just a local place to shop.
-They help grow the local economy and bring neighbors together.
+These are more than just a local place to shop.
+These locations help grow the local economy and bring neighbors together.

 Did you know Farmers markets exist worldwide and reflect their local culture and economy.
 Their sizes range from a few booths in a small area to several city blocks long.
 The attraction is that, typically, all products sold there have been grown and/or made by the farmers and local vendors who are selling them.
 But not only are these markets selling local goods, they can help sell a community as well.With consumers becoming more concerned with locally produced fresh food, access to a farmers market in their area can possibly influence their home-buying decision.